mimouza23/ParabolaArtMaker/README.md

 ## 📐 1.
 Overview

 The Parabola Builder is a standalone, single-page web application designed for visualizing conic sections (primarily parabolas) and lines on an interactive Cartesian coordinate grid.
-It allows users to define curves using three points, manipulate the view (pan and zoom), and manage data via export/import functions.
+It allows users to define curves using two points, manipulate the view (pan and zoom), and manage data via export/import functions.
 The application uses HTML, pure JavaScript, and Tailwind CSS (via a CDN) for styling and interactivity.

 ---